Experience the Bachelor programme of International Studies

 English taught bachelor’s programmes at Leiden University

-Besides the Bachelor of International Studies Leiden University offers 5 other English taught bachelor’s programmes (Archaeology, Dutch Studies, Liberal Arts & Sciences: Global Challenges, Psychology, and South and Southeast Asian Studies).
+Besides the Bachelor of International Studies Leiden University offers 7 other English taught bachelor’s programmes (Archaeology, Arts Media and Society, Dutch Studies, Liberal Arts & Sciences: Global Challenges, Philosophy, Psychology and South and Southeast Asian Studies).
 If you want to know what the content of these programmes are, what student life in Leiden or The Hague is like, or how your students can apply, please check our website bachelors.leiden.edu/counselor

 We look forward to meeting you and your students sometime very soon, so let us know if you want us to visit your school and give a presentation about studying at Leiden University and our bachelors programmes.